 We use visual tracking to move our eyes from left to right while reading.
 We also use visual tracking when watching cars drive past or when throwing and catching a ball.

-We can improve visual tracking by:
+We can improve visual tracking for preschool aged children by:

 1 – Playing spot the difference games

 2 – Finding objects in a tray of sand/rice/water